Coinledger.io Review – Is This Bitcoin Tax Calculator Legit and Safe?

 - Coin – The ticker symbol of the coin lost

 - Amount of Coin – Amount that was lost

 - Type – Theft, Casualty, or Investment Loss (See more in this post)

 - Description – Description of the lost coins (Will NOT impact the calculation)

 - Timestamp (UTC format) – The date that the coin was lost

 CryptoTrader Tax Review – Final verdict

-Overall, this is a great tool – broad selection of exchanges, seamless integration with popular tax software for automatic filing of reports + tiered pricing to fit everyone’s taste make CryptoTrader Tax one of the, if not THE, best cryptocurrency tax calculators in 2020.
+Overall, this is a great tool – broad selection of exchanges, seamless integration with popular tax software for automatic filing of reports + tiered pricing to fit everyone’s taste make CryptoTrader Tax one of the, if not THE, best cryptocurrency tax calculators.

 CaptainAltcoin's writers and guest post authors may or may not have a vested interest in any of the mentioned projects and businesses.
 None of the content on CaptainAltcoin is investment advice nor is it a replacement for advice from a certified financial planner.
 The views expressed in this article are those of the author and do not necessarily reflect the official policy or position of CaptainAltcoin.com